-There’s a blockage in the drain hose or in the connection the water discharges in to under the sink –
+There is a blockage in the drain hose or connection under the sink

 If necessary, the drain hose can also be taken off the machine to see if you can detect any obstruction.
 I've managed to clear some large obstructions by shoving the end of the drain hose onto the cold tap at the sink and turning on the water.
 Be careful though, you can easily end up spraying water everywhere.
 I use a large dishcloth over the hose and hold on tight.
 If there's no blockage though or it's something that's swivelled round and not closing off the flow you shouldn't feel much pressure.

 If the impeller is broken it could be spinning on the shaft.
 In other words although the pump rotor is spinning it is not turning the impeller that forces the water out or due to slippage on the shaft it is not turning fast enough.
 The pump could sound like it's running but in fact it is not revolving at speed inside, however, I would expect it to sound different to normal.

 It's even possible for the pump to be oscillating instead of revolving because of a fault causing it not to spin properly.
 You would have to use your imagination to find out if either of these are the case.
 It's relatively rare.